Elnix90/Youtube-Downloader/README.md

 ## ⚠️ Notes & Limitations
 - You must be signed in with a Google account that has access to the playlists/videos you want to process.
 - Private videos will be skipped unless you provide cookies for authentication.
-- Lyrics fetching relies on Genius API results — not all songs will have lyrics available.
+- Lyrics fetching relies syncedlyrics not all songs will have lyrics
 - `yt-dlp` format support depends on YouTube’s availability.

 ---